France boosts say on GE bid for Alstom with takeover law

-PARIS The French government has issued a decree allowing it to block foreign takeovers of French firms in "strategic" sectors, throwing up a potential roadblock to General Electric's $16.9 billion (10.08 billion pounds) bid for Alstom's energy assets.
+PARIS The French government has issued a decree allowing it to block foreign takeovers of French firms in "strategic" sectors, throwing up a potential roadblock to General Electric's (GE.N) $16.9 billion bid for Alstom's (ALSO.PA) energy assets.

 Any such acquisition will now need the approval of the Economy Minister, the decree published in France's Official Journal said.

-The current minister, Arnaud Montebourg, has openly criticised the proposed Alstom-GE deal for fear of the impact on French jobs and prestige, and has instead advocated a European tie-up with Germany's Siemens.
+The current minister, Arnaud Montebourg, has openly criticized the proposed Alstom-GE deal for fear of the impact on French jobs and prestige, and has instead advocated a European tie-up with Germany's Siemens (SIEGn.DE).

 "With this new law, the risk that GE will reconsider its position increases, since additional concessions on a GE-Alstom deal will be sought by the French government to gain broader electorate support," Berenberg analysts said in a research note, adding it opened the door for an alternative deal with Siemens.